 I used to wear size 8 shoes before I fell pregnant with my first son 4 years ago.
 Fast forward to present day 3 children later and size 10 is almost too tight now.
-I went up a size each pregnancy – I’m assuming this happens to everyone?
+I went up a size each pregnancy – Does this happens to everyone?

 According to science, pregnancy actually does increase a woman’s foot size, permanently.
 A study from the University of Iowa found that the shape and size of a pregnant woman’s feet are forever altered.

-While many pregnant women get flat feet (which could be due to extra weight and looser joints), the study found that the loss of arch height is permanent.
+While many pregnant women get flat feet the study found that the loss of arch height is permanent.